MaximHelio/MaximHelio.github.io/index.md

 ## 👋 Introduction

 I’m originally from [Gwangju, South Korea](https://en.wikipedia.org/wiki/Gwangju).
 After majoring in Chemistry, Nanoscience, and Computer Engineering, I worked as a [software developer](./assets/Portfolio.pdf) in Seoul for three years.
-I moved to the U.S. largely for my partner in order to solve the classic two-body problem*, and began a Ph.D. a bit tentatively; but luckily and happily, I’ve since become a lot captivated by the research itself.\\
+I moved to the U.S. largely for my partner in order to solve the classic two-body problem, and began a Ph.D. a bit tentatively; but luckily and happily, I’ve since become a lot captivated by the research itself.\\
 Beyond research, I'm really into the Aerospace industry ✈️ (but not quite up to Cosmology).
 My life mottos are *Quantity leads to quality* and *Fake it till you make it*\\
 In my free time, I enjoy: